strapi/strapi-starter-gatsby-blog/README.md

 # Strapi Starter Gatsby Blog v2

-Gatsby starter for creating a blog with Strapi.
+Gatsby starter for creating an great blog with Strapi.

 This starter allows you to try Strapi with Gatsby with the example of a simple blog.
 It is fully customizable and due to the fact that it is open source, fully open to contributions.
 Do not hesitate to add new features etc ...